-Dr Oluwagbenga Odeyemi says “Having an understanding of what triggers these reactions in your loved one is an important part of maintaining your relationship; people with BPD often feel isolated and alone when a trigger event occurs, usually leading to a reliving of past traumas.
+Dr Oluwagbenga Odeyemi says “Having an understanding of what triggers these reactions in your loved one is an important part of maintaining your relationship; people with BPD traits often feel isolated and alone when a trigger event occurs, usually leading to a reliving of past traumas.
 Understanding this can improve your empathy and ability to provide support”.

 Getting the right support for you

-It is also important to take care of yourself when caring for someone with BPD in order to avoid burning out or becoming too stressed.
+BPD in relationships can be challenging, but it's also important to take care of yourself when caring for someone with BPD in order to avoid burning out or becoming too stressed.